DSO & DPO Benchmarks for Growing Companies 2026

 Should I always try to lower DSO?

 Lower isn't always better.
 If you're achieving low DSO through aggressive collections that damage customer relationships, the cure may be worse than the disease.
-The goal is efficient, respectful collections—not maximum pressure on customers.
+The goal is efficient, respectful collections that maintain cash flow without sacrificing customer loyalty or long-term revenue.

 How does DPO affect supplier relationships?